-For people who experience Sudden Cardiac Arrest (SCA), the first line of help is often a bystander, or a loved one in their home who sees they are in trouble and calls 911.
-Since cardiac arrest usually occurs suddenly, often the first people to help are bystanders with no medical training.
-Even without medical training, laypeople can help save lives from cardiac arrest!
-In fact, laypeople who witness and respond to a cardiac arrest emergency can make the biggest difference in whether a person survives or not.
+For people who experience Sudden Cardiac Arrest (SCA), the first line of help is often the person who witnesses the event- it could be a bystander or stranger, but more often, it will be a person in the home who sees their loved one in trouble and calls 911.
+Since cardiac arrest usually occurs suddenly, often the first people to help are laypeople with no medical training.
+Even without medical training, anyone who can recognize the signs of cardiac arrest can help save lives.
+In fact, bystanders who witness and respond to a cardiac arrest emergency can make the biggest difference in whether a person survives or not.

-Time is of the essence when a cardiac arrest occurs and a cardiac arrest victim’s chances of survival decrease with every passing minute, so bystanders have only a few minutes to act to optimize a victim’s chances of survival and recovery.
+Time is of the essence when a cardiac arrest occurs, and a person’s chances of survival decrease with every passing minute, so bystanders have only a few minutes to act and optimize that person’s chances of survival and recovery.

 In many cases, when a bystander encounters a SCA emergency and calls 911, they may be afraid and not know exactly what to do.
-Telecommunicators are trained to ask questions and identify what is going on.
+Telecommunicators are trained to ask questions to identify what is going on and where it is happening.
 Calling 911 is the first key step in responding to a SCA.

 If a person collapses and is not breathing normally, they need immediate CPR.
 In recent years, the survivability of out-of-hospital cardiac arrest (OHCA) has sadly been only about 7.6%.
-The single most significant factor in increasing the likelihood of survival is rapid recognition of cardiac arrest and initiating CPR, with use of an Automated External Defibrillator (AED), if possible.
+The single most significant factor in increasing the likelihood of survival is immediate CPR and early defibrillation with use of an Automated External Defibrillator (AED).

-Telecommunicator training, combined with willing bystanders, can double the number of people saved, which is why T-CPR is vitally important.
+Telecommunicator coaching, combined with willing bystanders, can double the number of people saved, which is why T-CPR is vitally important.

 What is a Telecommunicator?

-Telecommunicators, also known as 911 Dispatchers, are the initial point-of-contact for a person witnessing an emergency.
+Telecommunicators, also known as 911 Dispatchers, are the initial points of contact for a person who witnesses an emergency.
 They are the heroes who answer 911 calls.
 They obtain essential information, remain calm, and coach people in crisis.
 Telecommunicators use the information provided by callers to initiate the appropriate response from the police, firefighters, and EMS personnel, depending upon the nature of the emergency.
 They send the right type of help to where it is needed.
 They often ask callers to stay on the line with them until field personnel arrive.
-If the emergency is determined to be a SCA, they can guide the caller in providing CPR, and help them to remain calm.
+If the emergency is determined to be a SCA, they can guide the caller in providing CPR, ask if there is an AED present, and help them to remain calm.

 T-CPR programs often follow the American Heart Association’s (AHA) telephone CPR guidelines.
 These guidelines were designed to provide 911 callers who witness a SCA with coaching through a trained telecommunicator, enabling them to perform CPR on a victim of cardiac arrest.